self-actuated/actuated.com/posts/2023-06-12-faster-nix-builds.md

 > If you are new to Nix, then I'd recommend you read the [Zero to Nix](https://zero-to-nix.com/start/install) guide.
 It's what got me excited about the project.

 Because Nix is declarative and offers reproducible builds, it is easy to setup a concise build pipeline for GitHub actions.
 A lot of steps usually required to setup the build environment can be left out.
-For instance, faasd requires Go, but there's no need to install it onto the build machine, and you'd normally have to install btrfs-progs to build containerd, but that's not something you have to think about, because Nix packages will take care of it for you.
+For instance, faasd requires Go, but there's no need to install it onto the build machine, and you'd normally have to install btrfs-progs to build containerd, but that's not something you have to think about, because Nix will take care of it for you.

 Another advantage of the reproducible builds is that if it works on your local machine it most likely also works in CI.
 No need to debug and find any discrepancies between your local and CI environment.